x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/outlook-for-ios-and-android/manage-devices.md

 > [!CAUTION]
 > Exchange ActiveSync v16.1 and later supports two different remote wipe processes: A "Wipe Data" remote wipe and also an "Account Only Remote Wipe Device" remote wipe.
 There are important differences between how Outlook responds and how native mail apps on iOS and Android respond to these different wipe commands.
 >
-> Outlook for iOS and Outlook for Android support only the "Wipe Data" command, which wipes data within Outlook and does not wipe any other data from the device.
+> Outlook for iOS and Outlook for Android support only the "Wipe Data" command, which wipes only data within Outlook.
+The Outlook app will reset and all Outlook email, calendar, contacts, and files data will be removed from the device, as well as from the Outlook service, but no other data is wiped from the device.
 The "Account Only Remote Wipe Device" command is therefore redundant and is not supported by Outlook for iOS or Android.
 >
 > However, if a native iOS or Android mail app is connected to Exchange and receives a "Wipe Data" command from Exchange ActiveSync, all data on the device will be wiped.
 >
-> If a native iOS or Android mail app is connected to Exchange and receives an "Account Only Remote Wipe Device" command from Exchange ActiveSync, only the native mail app's Exchange ActiveSync mail and account data are wiped.
+> If a native iOS or Android mail app is connected to Exchange and receives an "Account Only Remote Wipe Device" command from Exchange ActiveSync, only the native mail app's Exchange ActiveSync mail, calendar, and account data are wiped.
 >
 > These commands are designed to destroy data.
 Exercise caution when using them.

 After the remote wipe command is requested by the administrator, the wipe happens within seconds of the Outlook app's next connection to Exchange.
-The Outlook app will reset and all Outlook email, calendar, contacts, and files data will be removed from the device, as well as from the Outlook service.
-The wipe will not affect any of the user's personal apps and information outside of Outlook.

 Since Outlook for iOS and Android appears as a single mobile device association under a user's mobile devices in Exchange, a remote wipe command will remove data and delete sync relationships from all devices running Outlook (iPhone, iPad, Android) associated with that user.